 The bombshell news this week that cloud storage provider Nirvanix was going out of business turned a cloud customer's worst fear into reality.
-The sudden end raises the question:
+The sudden end raises the question: What do you do when your cloud provider goes out of business?

 For Nirvanix cloud customers, this is no longer a hypothetical situation.
 The situation leaves enterprises and managed service providers (MSPs) scrambling to move their data off the Nirvanix cloud before it shuts down its data centers by the end of September.